Raymond Walter Wegley

 Howard Wegley

-Howard J. Wegley, my great-granduncle, was born on April 26, 1903, in the small town of Kane, Pennsylvania.
-His life, marked by both personal tribulations and the complexities of an early 20th-century American, came to a premature end at the age of 33.
+Howard J. Wegley, born on April 26, 1903, in the small town of Kane, Pennsylvania, lived a life reflecting the challenges and complexities of early 20th-century America.

 I’m not quite sure what crime he was convicted of.
 It’s listed (see image below), but I can’t read what the word is.